Rita1791/Benchmark-aware-WGS-preventive-genomics/docs/results_summary.md

 ## 6. Main finding

-The dominant observed error pattern was indel-related: 122 of 123 truth-only variants in the normalized 50-region comparison were indels.
+The dominant error pattern was associated with indel detection rather than broad SNV failure.

 The results suggest that further workflow improvement should focus on: